 The vinyl revival has been in full swing for a few years now and Manchester is a mecca for lovers of music in the North West.
 There are shops serving thousands of music lovers throughout the city, including the most famous of them all at Piccadilly Records.
 Running for over 40-years, it is the original independent record shop, with a large collection of brand new records and classics in every genre of music you can think of.
 It’s certainly worth a trip each week to delve through the crates of records.
 Vinyl Exchange has been selling second-hand vinyl for over 30-years and has two floors of great records from disco classics, to soul, techno and hip-hop.

-For arts, culture, museums and galleries, as well as annual events delivered on a large-scale, Manchester has it all in abundance.
+For arts, culture, museums and galleries, as well as annual events delivered on a large-scale, Manchester has it all in abundance (read our article on things that Manchester is famous for if you don't beleive us!).
 If you are looking for a day out at art galleries and museums you have a wealth of choices, from The National Football Museum (close to our Manchester Court apartments), to the Museum of Science and Industry (just a ten minutes walk from Manchester House) for your museum needs.
 For art look no further than the Whitworth Gallery (5-minutes walk from Heald Court and Park View) or The Lowry in Salford.
 With such a treasure-trove of culture in Manchester you’ll never be bored.

 As for annual events there is a wide range of opportunities to get involved to enjoy a big day out.
 Parklife Festival in Heaton Park takes place each June and is a popular event that sells out really quickly.
 It is a weekend that is home to several stages and some big names in music visiting the city each year to help get the party started.
 In August, the longest-running LGBT festival in the UK takes place with Manchester Pride.
 With the main festivities taking place in Gay Village there is 10-days of celebrations culminating in the Big Weekend over the August bank holiday weekend, including a 72-hour party with full-on parades, concerts and a Candlelight Vigil in Sackville Gardens.